 2. Leave in the fridge for at least 4 hours, ideally overnight is best.

 3. Once the chicken has been marinating for your desired time, start heating a pot of oil on a medium-high heat, I used 500ml of light olive oil.

 4. In a separate bowl, mix the dry ingredients together, then add the buttermilk, stir it together with a fork until the clumps are even. (this is not meant to be a batter, just a lumpy flour mix).

 5. Have a tray ready next to your pot.
 Using one hand grab a piece of chicken and cover it in the flour mix, ensure it is thoroughly covered (clumps and all) and place on the tray.

 6. Have another tray ready with paper towels for the cooked chicken.

 8. Cook on one side for 3 minutes and turn then cook for another 2 minutes.
-Remove from the pot and place on the paper towel & repeat until finished.
+Remove from the pot and place on the paper towel and repeat until finished.

 Note: If the chicken starts to go brown too quickly, turn the heat down slightly.

-Eat on its own or serve between your preferred style of buns with a personal choice of fillings.
+Eat on its own or serve between your preferred style of buns with your favourite fillings.